North Georgia Rivers

 How fast do trout grow on the Soque?

 Very fast for the Southeast — the food density and stable temperatures mean a rainbow stocked at 12 inches can reach 18 inches within a year on the right beat.
-Combined with limited pressure that lets fish hold and keep growing for years, that's how the river builds its trophy browns.
+Combined with limited pressure that lets fish hold and keep growing for years, that's how the river builds its population of trophy browns.

 Chase a Georgia giant